JPCodeCraft/AlbionFreeMarketTutorials/tutorials/mechanics/item-power/item-power.md

 ## What is Item Power?

 At its core, Item Power is a numerical value that represents the overall strength of your equipment.
 Think of it as a power rating that increases the base attributes of your items and their associated skills.
-The higher your IP, the more powerful your character becomes â€“ but there's more to it than just a simple number.
+The higher your IP, the more powerful your character becomes - but there's more to it than just a simple number.

 <img src="https://cdn.albionfreemarket.com/AlbionFreeMarketTutorials/tutorials/mechanics/item-power/image_1520f6caef22.png" alt="Detailed Item Power - In game" width="540" height="156">